Recap: Supernatural S 08 E 18 Freaks And Geeks

-- Obviously Evil: Seth is depicted as very creepy and delights in the evil he has done, creating an obvious contrast between him and the newly-made vampires.
+- Obviously Evil: Seth is very creepy and delights in the evil he has done, creating an obvious contrast between him and the newly-made vampires.

-- Opposed Mentors: Dean shows the teenagers a different way to be a hunter, which is focused on helping others, rather then the revenge-motivated hunting of Victor.
+- Opposed Mentors: Dean shows the teenagers a different way to be a hunter: focusing on helping others, rather than the revenge-motivated way Victor took.

 - Orphan's Ordeal